-6.5.11 The Town may explore financial incentives, such as industrial revitalization tax incentives, to support existing businesses and encourage new industrial investment.
+6.5.11 The Town may explore financial and non-financial incentives, such as industrial revitalization tax incentives or prioritized application processing, to support existing businesses and encourage development of new employment areas.

 Business parks typically help attract other businesses, where co-locating is mutually beneficial.
 Allowing for vertical expansion helps promote efficient use of land and resources, and creates flexibility in building developments.